 This counseling can help young parents who are struggling with their first child.
-Maybe, if you have other children, you won’t have any issues because you’ve been through this before.
+Maybe you won’t have any issues if you have other children because you’ve been through this before.
 You’ll know how to handle the various child-rearing situations that arise.

 Present a United Front

 One of the reasons it matters so much that you agree on raising a child is that if one of you tells the child something and the other says something completely different, that will confuse them.
 If that happens, it’s almost like you’re forcing the youngster to choose between their two parents or guardians.
 That isn’t kind, so you don’t ever want to do it.

 When you agree on conducting yourself in each child-rearing situation, you give the child the same answer every time.
 That way, they might not always like what you have to say, but at least you’re working as a unit.
 The child will respect that and follow your instructions a lot better if they can see that you agree on whatever the issue is.